ColtonChill/Auction_App/README.md

 ## System Test
 0. Insure all Unit & Integrations Tests have been passed.
-1. JUnit Stuff
+1. Use the Admin account opperation to verify persistance with add, remove, and edit option.
+2. Test the Auction timer by using the client to attempt to bid on items before and after the time has resolved.
+3. Use mutiple instances of a client to simaltaniouslly bid on and item to insure proper error handleing.
+3. Test the client on various platforms (Android/Apple, Chrome/Safari, etc)
-2. Utilize built in Spring System Testing (Dabase interactions, API calls, Volume testing, etc).
+3. Utilize built in Spring System Testing (Dabase interactions, API calls, Volume testing, etc).
-3. More Techo jargon laden double speak.